Admission and Registration

 It is the student’s responsibility to request the evaluation of official transcripts from other colleges.
 Students will need to request an evaluation upon submission of their graduation petition.
 This may be accomplished by submitting a completed “Evaluation Request” form at Admissions and Records.

 Students planning to use courses taken at other colleges for placement in Mt.
 San Antonio College courses who did not have transcripts sent to Admissions and Records Office must bring official copies of their transcripts to the Admissions and Records Office to be reviewed prior to placement being granted.

 Transcripts submitted for admission become the property of Mt.
-San Antonio College and cannot be returned to the applicant or forwarded to other institutions.
+San Antonio College and will not be returned to the applicant or forwarded to other institutions.

 To determine “subject” requirements for an established vocational program, the course must be evaluated by a representative from the respective academic department in which the major resides.
 If the course is determined acceptable as a substitution for a required course in the program, the department representative will complete a “variance” form verifying this acceptance and send the complete the paperwork to the Admissions and Records Office.

 Mt.
 San Antonio College may accept for equivalence, general education, and courses that meet other local graduation requirements, that have been successfully completed at institutions of higher education outside the United States from international college and universities where the primary language of instruction is other than English, provided substantial documentation exists for the equivalences to be determined.
 The exceptions to this are courses to meet Area A: Communications in the English language and the Reading Competency requirement.
 These requirements must be fulfilled at a regionally accredited institution of higher education within the United States.